petehuang/protocol-notes/content/blog/lido/index.md

 Lido takes 10% of all fees earned.
 5% of those fees gets returned back to the validators.
 The other 5% goes to a Lido treasury that holders of the native token LDO control.

-Funnily enough, some protocols don't work well with the stETH balance changing with interest ([aTokens](/aave/) are similar).
-They need balance to stay the same while price increases with interest, like how [cTokens](/compound/) work.
+Funnily enough, some protocols don't work well with the stETH balance changing with interest (Aave [aTokens](/aave/) are similar).
+They need balance to stay the same while price increases with interest, like how Compound [cTokens](/compound/) work.
 Lido offers *another* wrapped token called wstETH, which uses this second model of distributing fees.